alexedwards/flow/README.md

 ---

-Flow is a simple but powerful router.
-It packs in a bunch of features that you'll probably like:
+Flow packs in a bunch of features that you'll probably like:

 * Use **named parameters**, **wildcards** and (optionally) **regexp patterns** in your routes.
 * Create route **groups which use different middleware** (a bit like chi).